- Besan flour – 2 cups (heaped)

 Put sugar and water in a vessel and boil.
-Add colour and stir continously till it reaches half string consistency.
+Add colour and stir continously till it reaches one string consistency.
 Add cardamom powder and switch off the stove.
-Leave it for 5 to 10 minutes.

-Add the Boondi to the sugar syrup, Mix it well.
+Add the Boondi to the sugar syrup.
+Mix it well.
 Fry in the ghee the cashew nuts broken into pieces, raisins, cloves and put it in the boondi mixture.
 Add kalkandu and once again mix well.
-Keep it for ten to fifteen minutes stirring ti now and then.
+Keep it for ten to fifteen minutes stirring it now and then.